Small Cabin Picture

 Some quick tips:

-Although I've seen people using wood stoves inside fabric tents and other small places, you should to get familiar with some basic guidelines on wood stove safety and clearances to the combustible surfaces.
+Although I've seen people using wood stoves inside fabric tents and other small places, I personally wouldn’t recommend this.
+Before making any heating decision with regard to your small cabin, you should familiarize yourself with some basic guidelines on wood stove safety and clearances to combustible surfaces.

 Other Cabin Heating Options